covapp/nagios-bosh-release/README.md

-# BOSH Release for nagios
+# BOSH Release for Nagios and check_mk agent

 ## Usage